-The Autism Friendly developed the Hidden Disabilities Guidelines for all Australian Airports, which was when we first partnered with the Hidden Disabilities Sunflower Scheme.
-The team recently received a government grant to “extend the internationally recognised Hidden Disabilities 'Sunflower' scheme to Sydney's cultural and sporting community.”
+The Autism Friendly developed the Hidden Disabilities Guidelines for all Australian Airports, which was when we first partnered with the Hidden Disabilities Sunflower.
+The team recently received a government grant to “extend the internationally recognised Hidden Disabilities 'Sunflower' to Sydney's cultural and sporting community.”

 The program is called ‘Sunflowers in Sydney’ and allows us to:

-- develop a Sunflower ambassador role for a person with a hidden disability to promote the scheme
+- Develop a Sunflower ambassador role for a person with a hidden disability to promote the Hidden Disabilities Sunflower